Cost of Living in Belize – Ambergris Caye: 2023 Update

 Listings will often be a bit higher in the winter/spring (the “busy season) and lower in the summer and fall.

-This pic is Royal Palms, an older condo development about 1.5 miles south of town – and where I had my last rental (6 years ago).
+Below is Royal Palms, an older condo (20+ years old) development about 1.5 miles south of town – and where I had my last rental (6 years ago).
 It has a beautiful pool and is on the ocean.
 My unit had 2 bathrooms, 1 large bedroom and was very dated – including an ancient central air system that would cost up to $1000bzd a month if left on.
 I did not have a sea view or a pool view and my final rent was $850US/month.
 Again, this was 6 years ago and it was one of the cheaper units in the complex.

 royal palms